Sujal1234/Code_Gym_Secy_Task/Game_Description.md

 # Crystal Warfare
 India and Pakistan are at war and are out to make weapons of mass destruction.
-There is one piece of technology which could turn the tide of the war for the country with access to it - Chalmorite crystals.
+There is one piece of technology which could turn the tide of the war for the country with access to it - Chalcorite crystals.

 You are a soldier of the Indian army and your task is to scout a Chalcorite-rich area and collect as many crystals as possible.
 But there's a catch - Pakistan has sent their own soldier too.